joshgreenwald/semantic-kernel-101-workshop/README.md

 * .NET 9 SDK
 * Visual Studio Code, Visual Studio, or Rider (VS Code preferred)
 * Access to an Azure OpenAI Service with a deployed model
+* GitHub Copilot enabled in your IDE

+Before starting, make sure you have the latest versions of your IDE and extensions installed.
+The GitHub Copilot extension in VS Code updates quite often.

 ## Overview